hauner/grails-cucumber/README.md

 ## Todo ##

-* make grails available to steps, i.e. create & save domain objects
+* keep up with api changes in cucumber-jvm
-* the test report summary prints "Testcase: unknown took 0.065 sec", I do not yet understand why it prints unknown instead of the scenario name
+* the test report summary prints "Testcase: unknown took 0.065 sec", I do not yet understand why it prints "unknown" instead of the scenario name
 * use grails like configuration for tags, language
 * extend example